 We are Tyneside Heritage Vehicles; a group of individuals in the North East of England pursuing our hobby in saving and preserving some of our region's vehicles.

 The group was officially relaunched in August 2014 under the THV name and together we have been able to develop a collection of locally and nationally important buses as hobbyists in a hope to educate people about the world of bus preservation.

 As you may know, bus preservation is a demanding and sometimes expensive hobby, therefore many of the vehicles are in the restoration process.
 However, with the buses that we do have on the road, including our fully restored ones, we regularly showcase them by attending some of the regions rally events, as well as holding our own open days.

-Tyneside Heritage Vehicles is a private group, receiving no external funding nor have any membership or fees.
+Tyneside Heritage Vehicles is a private not-for profit organisation which houses a historic collection of vintage buses.
 We are a private bunch of like-minded people who have known each other for many years, with having met through work or other acquaintances.
 We all have some sort of bus connection, whether it is from working within the bus industry, being introduced by friends to the 'bus bug' as a hobby or have always dreamed about owning a preserved vehicle.
 Most of us live in the Tyneside area and are regularly putting in a weekend's graft at our Felling facility.

 The majority of the vehicles at THV once roamed the streets of the North East, with many restored in the iconic yellow PTE livery which people of the North East will remember fondly.
 We have vehicles which are fully preserved, but the majority are in the state of restoration - some of these being roadworthy.
 Nevertheless, there are plenty still undergoing extensive restoration work in order to make them street-worthy once again, restoring them to their former glory.
 Regardless, they are here and saved for generations to enjoy in the years to come.